 You should (almost) never buy a pre-built PC.

-With this article, we would like to help you build a gaming PC that you will be proud of, and one that will not leave you with a hole in your budget.
-We will be explaining all the necessary components and peripherals, as well as making some recommendations as to which ones you should get.
-If you, on the other hand is looking for a PC Build part guide, we’ve got an amazing $1000 PC gaming build, which we keep up-to-date at all times!
+With this article, we would like to help you build a gaming PC that you will be proud of, and one that will not leave you with a burn in your pocket.

 The Primary Components

-Standing for “central processing unit”, CPUs are commonly referred to simply as “processors”, and they are the brains of your PC.
-They process all the data that goes through the computer and they tell all the other components what they are supposed to do, as well as when they are supposed to do it.
+Standing for “central processing unit,” CPUs are commonly referred to as “processors,” and they are the brains of your PC.
+They process all the data that goes through the computer, and they tell all the other components what they are supposed to do, as well as when.

 The two dominant manufacturers of CPUs are Intel and AMD.
 Both of these tech giants offer users a range of viable gaming CPUs, but neither is necessarily better than the other, especially considering AMD’s recent comeback with the Ryzen series.